-Internally, Solidity performs an "invalid jump" when an exception is thrown and thus causes the EVM to revert all changes made to the state.
+Internally, Solidity performs a revert operation (instruction 0xfd) when a user-provided exception is thrown or the condition of a require call is not met.
+In contrast, it performs an invalid operation (instruction 0xfe) if a runtime exception is encountered or the condition of an assert call is not met.
+In both cases, this causes the EVM to revert all changes made to the state.
 The reason for this is that there is no safe way to continue execution, because an expected effect did not occur.
 Because we want to retain the atomicity of transactions, the safest thing to do is to revert all changes and make the whole transaction (or at least call) without effect.